frknltrk/java-learning/program-1.2/README.txt

 textPanel.appendText();
 }
 -------------------------------
-that means, we need an object reference of TextPanel within Toolbar.
+that means, we need an object reference to "TextPanel" in the class "Toolbar".
 .
 .
 .